Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/exercises.md

 ## Traveling down an attractant gradient.

-A related question to how a bacterium responds to a repellent is how it responds to traveling *away* from an attractant, i.e., down an attractant gradient.
-To model this situation, we will still use the function \[*L*\] = $$l_o \cdot e^{k \cdot t}$$ that we used when modeling a bacterium traveling up an attractant gradient, but we will now assume that *k* is negative so that the concentration is decaying exponentially.
-Refer to that tutorial for details.
+A related question to how a bacterium responds to a repellent is how it behaves when traveling *away* from an attractant, i.e., down an attractant gradient.
+To model this situation, we will still use the function \[*L*\] = $$l_o \cdot e^{k \cdot t}$$ from our [tutorial](tutorial_gradient) modeling a bacterium traveling up an attractant gradient, but we will now assume that *k* is negative so that the concentration is decaying exponentially.

 **Exercise:** Adapt [the gradient simulation](tutorial_gradient) to model the concentration of phosphorylated CheY over time for an exponentially decaying attractant concentration.
 How does the plot of phosphorylated CheY change as *k* gets more negative?
 {: .notice--success}

 ## What if *E. coli* has multiple attractant sources?

 Not only can *E. coli* sense both repellents and attractants, but it can detect *more than one* attractant gradient at the same time.
-This function has a clear evolutionary purpose in a bacterial environment of multiple sparsely populated food sources.
-In this section, we will explore whether the chemotaxis mechanism allows cells to navigate through heterogeneous nutrient distributions.
+This function has a clear evolutionary purpose in a bacterial environment containing multiple dispersed food sources.
+We will now explore whether the chemotaxis mechanism allows cells to navigate through heterogeneous nutrient distributions.

 **Exercise:** Modify our model from the [adaptation tutorial](tutorial_adaptation) to reflect two types of receptor, each specific to its own ligand (call them *A* and *B*).
 Assume that we have 3500 receptor molecules of each type. (**Hint:** you will not need to have additional molecules in addition to `L` and `T`.
 Instead, specify additional states for the two molecules that we already have; for example `L(t,Lig~A)` should only bind with `T(l,Lig~A)`.
 Don't forget to update `species` as well!)
 {: .notice--success}

 In the previous exercise, the cell adapts to the presence of two different attractants at the same time.
 We now consider what will happen if we only add *B* molecules once the cell has already adapted to *A* molecules.

 **Exercise:** Change your model by assuming that after the cell adapts to 1,000,000 molecules of *A*, 1,000,000 molecules of *B* are added.
 Observe the concentration of phosphorylated CheY.
-Is the cell able to respond to *B* after adapting to the concentration of ligand *A*?
-Why do you think that the change in CheY phosphorylation different from the scenario in which we release the two different ligands concurrently?
+Is the cell able to respond to the influx of *B* after adapting to the concentration of ligand *A*?
+Why do you think that the change in CheY phosphorylation is different from the scenario in which we release the two different ligands concurrently?
 (The hint for the previous exercise also applies to this exercise.)
 {: .notice--success}

 In the [chemotactic walk tutorial](tutorial_walk), we used a concentration gradient that grew exponentially toward a single goal.
-Specifically, if *L*(*x*, *y*) was the concentration of ligand at (*x*, *y*), we set *L*(*x*,*y*) = 100 · 10<sup>6 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal (we used a goal of (1500, 1500)).
+Specifically, if *L*(*x*, *y*) was the concentration of ligand at (*x*, *y*), then we set *L*(*x*,*y*) = 100 · 10<sup>6 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal (we used a goal of (1500, 1500)).

 To generalize this simulation to an environment with more than one attractant source, we will include another goal at (-1500, 1500).
 The new ligand concentration formula will be *L*(*x*, *y*) = 100 · 10<sup>6 · (1-*d*<sub>1</sub>/*D*<sub>1</sub>)</sup> + 100 · 10<sup>6 · (1-*d*<sub>2</sub>/*D*<sub>2</sub>)</sup>, where *d*<sub>1</sub> is the distance from (*x*, *y*) to the goal at (1500, 1500), *d*<sub>2</sub> is the distance from (*x*, *y*) to the goal at (-1500, 1500), and *D*<sub>1</sub> and *D*<sub>2</sub> are the distances from the origin to the two respective goals.

-**Exercise:** Change the chemotactic walk simulation so that it includes the two goals, and visualize the trajectories of several particles using a background tumbling frequency of once every second.
+**Exercise:** Change the chemotactic walk simulation so that it includes the two goals, and visualize the trajectories of several particles using a background time between tumbles (*t*<sub>0</sub>) equal to one second.
 Are the particles able to find one of the goals?
-How long does it take them, and how does this compare against the case of a single goal?
+How long does it take them, and how does the result compare against the case of a single goal?
 {: .notice--success}

 **Exercise:** Vary the tumbling frequency according to the parameters given in the [chemotactic walk tutorial](tutorial_walk) to see how tumbling frequency influences the average distance of a cell to the closer of the two goals.
 As in the tutorial, run your simulation for 500 particles with the default time between tumbles (*t*<sub>0</sub>) equal to each of 0.2, 0.5, 1.0, 2.0 and 5.0 seconds.